madanyc/workfront-learn.en/help/workfront-proof/review-and-approve-work/review-a-video-with-proof.md

 ---
 title: How to Review a Video with Proof
-description: Learn how to adjust viewer settings and add time-stamped comments to a video using  proofing in [!DNL  ].
+description: Learn how to adjust viewer settings and add time-stamped comments to a video using  proofing in [!DNL  Workfront].
 activity: use
 feature: Workfront Proof
 type: Tutorial